 Item Issue

 Page Limits Strictly followed throughout application,

 including particular attention to:

 - Research Narrative

 - Appendix 2 Narrative, if any

 - Biographical sketches

-- Data Management Plan (DMP)
+- Data Management Plan(s) (DMPs)

-- Assessment Plan

-- Recruitment and Inclusion Plan

-- Letter(s) of Collaboration
+- Letter(s) of Recommendation, if any

 Personally Identifiable Information None present in the application

 Research Narrative Composed of one PDF file including all

 appendices

 Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

-affiliation(s), Co-Investigator(s), Co-
+, , , , , , , , , , , , , , , , , , , affiliation(s), Co-Investigator(s), Co-

 Investigator's institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

-Budget Justification (attached to budget) Justify all requested costs and ensure the
+Budget Justification (attached to budget) Justify all requested costs

-amounts are identical to the budget form

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators

 Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding
+0 11 regardless of source of funding

 List of Individuals who Should not Serve as Provided as separate file in application

-Merit Reviews
+Merit Reviews 1

+Data Management Plans (DMP) - If referring to an experiment's DMP,

+, describe the relationship to the proposed

+research

-Data Management Plans (DMP) Include a DMP even if no experimental data
+- Include a DMP even if no experimental

-is expected
+data is expected

-SFA Letter of Collaboration Include in Appendix 7

-Assessment Plan Include in Appendix 8

-Recruitment and Inclusion Plan Include in Appendix 9

 PDF Files Ensure that all PDF files comply with the

 following standards:

 - Files must be machine-readable.

 - Files may not be scanned from a printed

 document.

 - Files must be plain PDF files consisting of

 text, numbers, and images without

 editable fields, signatures, passwords,

 redactions, or other advanced features

 available in some PDF-compatible

 software.

+- Files must not be PDF portfolios or

+binders.

+- Files must be readable in the full version